 In 2014 the Rosenbach returned the collection to Mr. Sendak’s estate and Foundation, the legal owners of the deposit.
 All requests for loans of original artwork and permission to publish Sendak images should be referred to the Sendak estate via its agent, Andrew Wylie of The Wylie Agency.
 Full contact information can be found on the WATCH database (Writers, Artists, and Their Copyright Holders).

 Maurice Sendak was an avid book collector as well as creator.
-In 2016, the Rosenbach received a bequest of more than 600 rare books from Maurice Sendak’s personal library.
-These books, which include first edition works by important American authors such as Herman Melville and Henry James as well as remarkable examples of illustrated children’s books by Lothar Meggendorfer and Beatrix Potter, are now part of the Rosenbach’s permanent collection.
+In 2016, the Rosenbach received a bequest of a substantial number of rare books and manuscripts from Maurice Sendak’s personal library.
+The bequest, which includes first editions and manuscripts by author Herman Melville and illustrated books by artist, printer, and writer William Blake, are now part of the Rosenbach’s permanent collection.